 - Extend your arms straight out in front of your shoulders.

-- Begin pumping the arms up and down, breathing in for five counts, exhaling for five counts.
+- Begin pumping the arms up and down, breathing in for five counts and exhaling for five counts.
 This is one breath cycle.

 - Continue pumping the arms and take quick pauses as needed.